carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 Go back to the room scene (you can press the **Open in Editor** button on the "_House_" room row in Popochiu's main dock) and use the room tab to open the "_ToyCar_" prop script.

-If you followed along, you will see that we just scripted the _examine_ interaction for it, implementing the `_on_right_click()` function.
+If you've followed along, you will see that we just scripted the _examine_ interaction for it, implementing the `_on_right_click()` function.
 It's now time to write an `_on_click()` function that allows us to pick the prop up and add it to the inventory.

 ```gdscript
 # When the node is clicked